 There are a lot of good, but not great cookie recipes out there. #deepthoughtsbycourtney Yes, that goes for lots of recipes in the universe, but lets stay on topic.
 It's rare for me to stumble upon a cookie recipe where I feel like it hit-it-out-of-the-ballpark.
-These Whiskey and Rye Chocolate Chip Cookies are indeed one of these unicorns.
+These Whiskey and Rye Chocolate Chip Cookies are one of these unicorns.

 Firstly, lets talk size.
 I love that the recipe directs us to make the cookies BIG, like a two-handed cookie, which makes me swoon.
 Secondly, lets talk flavor.
 This puppy is perfectly well-balanced, my favorite parts being the rye flour, which gives it a subtle earthiness and the vanilla salt, an unexpected topper.
 I mean, why use regular old salt when you can make the world better by using vanilla salt?!
 I just want to sprinkle that shit on everything!